../

 c <- cNewMatrix >>= newForeignPtr free

-When using them, we use withForeignPtr to create a scope, ensuring these pointers are used safely within that scope.
+When using them, use `withForeignPtr` to create a scope, ensuring safe use within that scope.
 The complete code is as follows:

 main = do